Caramelized Mushroom Stock

 Fresh mushrooms will appear very smooth on the outside, and have very little color variation like darker spots.
 The white mushroom will be fairly white throughout and the crimini mushroom will be a medium brown throughout.
 There are often some darker areas on the caps, but excessive dark spots indicate the mushroom is starting to spoil.
 The stem and cap should be close together, not separated such that you can see the brown spores under the cap.

 The touch of a fresh mushroom will feel slightly damp like a really well rung out piece of cloth.
-The mushrooms should not feel wet or slimy.
+The mushrooms should not feel wet, slimy or spongy.

 A light earthy smell when you are close up is a good sign of a fresh mushroom.
 If the mushrooms have a fishy, moldy, ammonia or just a really off odor they are no longer fresh and you should wait until your grocer gets in a new batch.
 Mushrooms with a really off odor should be discarded or put in the compost bin, but definitely not consumed.